In this article

 Durability: Enhanced | Support: Heavy | Fit: Wide

-This is a great shoe for players with wider feet, according to Tong and Parrish, while Moriarty and Dana Mason both say this is one of the most popular shoes with their customers.
-Mason says in the standard women’s B width (D is a women’s wide, which translates to a men’s regular), “it’s going to be a wider shoe all over,” so it may be a good choice if your foot is slightly wider than average but not wide enough to need a D-width shoe.
-(If you do end up needing something wider, she recommends the New Balance 1006, featured below.)
+If you have medium to wide feet and use thick socks for tennis (like I do), you’ll likely benefit from a big toe box that will let your feet breathe.
+The Hypercourt Express 2 is a great shoe for players with wider feet, and also gets the stamp of approval from Tong and Parrish, while Moriarty and Dana Mason both say this is one of the most popular shoes with their customers.
+Mason says the standard women’s B width (D is a women’s wide) has a wider overall fit, so it may be a good choice if your foot is slightly wider than average but not wide enough to need a D-width shoe.
 “It’s really nice on a hard court because of the durable sole,” Mason says, though it is a great all-court shoe.
 The K-Swiss Hypercourt Express is also known for a minimal break-in period thanks to its Durawrap Flex technology, which offers support without stiffness.
+(And if the Hypercourt Express isn’t wide enough, she recommends the New Balance 1006, featured below.)

 Best tennis shoe for older players